ilmich/rkflashtool/README.md

-# rkflashtool
+# Intro
-Rockchip usb flash tool
+rkflashtool is a tool for managing rockchip socs via the rockusb protocol.
+It was born as a fork of https://github.com/linux-rockchip/rkflashtool, with the aim of making the tool as user friendly as possible.

 **WARNING**
 **This software is the result of many experiments and studies, and is to be considered unofficial.
 Use it consciously.**